vaibhavpandeyvpz/txdedit/README.md

 git submodule update --init --recursive
 ```

-The executable will be in `build/bin/txdedit`.
+The executable will be in `build/bin/txdedit` (or `build/bin/txdedit.app/Contents/MacOS/txdedit` on macOS).

 #### Windows (Visual Studio)